 - Relevant to the ad or the banner that you use to drive visitors to your landing page.

-- Able to evoke empathy and connects with your visitors problems, reassuring them that it they can be solved.
+- Able to evoke empathy and connect with your visitors’ problems, reassuring them that it can be solved.

 - Easily noticeable with the right size and choice of fonts that go with the rest of the design of your landing page.